-Biomarker testing requires a sample of the tumor tissue.
-Doctors most often obtain tumor tissue via a biopsy.
+For biomarker testing with a sample of the tumor tissue, doctors most often obtain tumor tissue via a biopsy.

 There are many different biopsy techniques that can be used to obtain the tumor tissue.
 The technique is determined by the location and size of the tumor, as well as the patient's overall health.
 The patient's healthcare team will discuss the best options with the patient as well as the risks and benefits of the procedures.